Robert Shaw: Early life

-Acting career
+Career

 Early career

 Shaw began his acting career in theatre, appearing in regional theatre throughout England.
 He played Angus in a production of Macbeth at Stratford in 1946.
 He played at Stratford for two seasons.

 In 1947, he appeared in The Cherry Orchard on British TV; also for that medium, he performed scenes from Twelfth Night and Macbeth.

 He had a small part in The Lavender Hill Mob (1951), playing a police laboratory technician towards the end of the film; the following year he made his London debut, in the West End, at the Embassy Theatre in Caro William.
 That year he appeared on TV in A Time to Be Born (1952).
 He returned to Stratford in 1953.

 Shaw had small roles in The Dam Busters (1955), a TV version of The Scarlet Pimpernel (1956), the films Doublecross (1956) and A Hill in Korea (1956) (alongside other young actors like Michael Caine), and a TV version of Hindle Wakes (1957).

 The Buccaneers

 Shaw became a TV star in the UK when he starred as Captain Dan Tempest in The Buccaneers (1956–57) which ran for 39 episodes.

 He was by this time a TV leading man, having lead roles in TV films such as Success (1957) and a TV version of Rupert of Hentzau (1957).
-He had a big stage success with The Long and the Short and the Tall on the West End in 1959, directed by Lindsay Anderson, a performance which was filmed for television (though Shaw did not appear in the feature film version).
+He had a big stage success with The Long and the Short and the Tall on the West End in 1959, directed by Lindsay Anderson, a performance that was filmed for television (though Shaw did not appear in the feature film version).

 Shaw had small roles in Sea Fury (1958) and Libel (1959) and guest-starred on William Tell, ITV Television Playhouse, The Four Just Men, and Danger Man.
-He was also appearing in TV plays like The Dark Man, Misfire and The Train Set.
+He also appeared in TV plays including The Dark Man, Misfire and The Train Set.

 In 1961, he appeared in a Broadway production of Harold Pinter's The Caretaker alongside Donald Pleasence and Alan Bates.
 Shaw replaced Peter Woodthorpe, who had performed with the others on stage in London.
 It ran for 165 performances.
 He had good roles in The Valiant, a war film, and Tomorrow at Ten (both 1962), a thriller.
 Shaw played the leads in TV versions of The Winter's Tale and The Father (both 1962).
 He, Pleasence, and Bates reprised their performances in a film version of The Caretaker (1963); Shaw was part of the consortium who helped finance the latter.